-2Fu 0 Select input for remote occupied - unoccupied change function: 0 = not active, 1 = UI 1 to 12 = VI04 0-12 0 2Fu 1 Unoccupied mode delay (seconds) = the time the input needs to be inactive before the controller switches to unoccupied mode.
-New Feature: Extended delays 00:00s15:10h MM:SSHH:MM 05:00 MM:SS 2Fu 2 Input limit 1 to signal unoccupied or door opened per input range 10 2Fu 3 Input limit 2 to signal occupied or door closed Per input range 90 2Fu 4 Select input for door contact in combination with input defined under 2Fu 0: 0 = not active, 1 = UI 1 to 12 = UI12 If door contact input is defined, the controller will only go to unoccupied mode, if the door is opened and after the door closes, there is no movement registered on the input selected in 2Fu 0 0-12 0 2Fu 5 New Feature Select interlocks or alarms for window contact.
+2Fu 0 Select input for remote occupied - unoccupied change function: 0 = not active, 1 = UI 1 to 10 = VI4 0-10 0 2Fu 1 Unoccupied mode delay (seconds) = the time the input needs to be inactive before the controller switches to unoccupied mode.
+New Feature : Extended delays 00:00s15:10h MM:SSHH:MM 05:00 MM:SS 2Fu 2 Input limit 1 to signal unoccupied or door opened per input range 10 2Fu 3 Input limit 2 to signal occupied or door closed Per input range 90 2Fu 4 Select input for door contact in combination with input defined under $2Fu \ 0: 0 = not active, 1 = UI \ 1 to \ 10 = VI4$ If door contact input is defined, the controller will only go to unoccupied mode, if the door is opened and after the door closes, there is no movement registered on the input selected in $2Fu \ 0$ 0-10 0 2Fu 5 New Feature Select interlocks or alarms for window contact.
 If any interlock activates, the function will change to unoccupied mode, independent of door state.
 Triangle shown = alarm selected

-- → Use occupied/unoccupied mode changeover with key card switches, occupancy sensors, etc. Activate function by selecting the input to control occupied/unoccupied mode.
+→ Use occupied/unoccupied mode changeover with key card switches, occupancy sensors, etc. Activate function by selecting the input to control occupied/unoccupied mode.
 Set the limits (2FU2 and 2FU3) to the input values that indicate when the room is occupied or unoccupied.
-This can be done through a switch or for example a CO2 sensor. - Configure occupied/unoccupied changeover with loop configuration parameter 1L07 and 1L27 for each affected control loop. - → New Feature: For door contact applications: The use of a key switch may be avoided by using a door contact and a motion detector.
+This can be done through a switch or for example a CO2 sensor.
+Configure occupied/unoccupied changeover with loop configuration parameter 1L07 and 1L27 for each affected

+Configure occupied/unoccupied changeover with loop configuration parameter 1L07 and 1L27 for each affected control loop.

+New Feature: For door contact applications: The use of a key switch may be avoided by using a door contact and a motion detector.
 The motion detectors should be placed in each room in order to detect the presence of an occupant.
 The room will automatically go to unoccupied mode once the door is opened and closed again and if there is no movement in the room after the door closes.
 The delay of the motion detector MUST therefore be less than the unoccupied mode delay defined with 2FU1; else the controller will stay in occupied mode.
-Ideal is to keep the delay of the motion detector output to below 30 seconds. - The moment there is movement in the room or the door is opened; the room will go to occupied mode again and will not go to unoccupied unless the door is opened and closed again. - → Following are the occupied/unoccupied mode switch possibilities:
+Ideal is to keep the delay of the motion detector output to below 30 seconds.

+The moment there is movement in the room or the door is opened; the room will go to occupied mode again and will not go to unoccupied unless the door is opened and closed again.

+→ Following are the occupied/unoccupied mode switch possibilities: